risx3/rishabhnimje.github.io/_posts/2019-09-07-hindi-handwriting.md

 mathjax: "true"
 ---

-# HINDI HANDWRITING RECOGNITION

 ## Objective

-Classify hindi alphabets using Convolutional Neural Network.
+Classify Hindi alphabets using Convolutional Neural Network.

 ## In this project

 We will use Devnagiri Handwritten Character Dataset which can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/Devanagari+Handwritten+Character+Dataset).

-This project is implemented in Python 3.7.
+Also, this project is implemented in Python 3.7.

-Libraries used:
+And, libraries used are-

 1. [Numpy](https://numpy.org/)
 2. [Pandas](https://pandas.pydata.org/)
 3. [TensorFlow](https://www.tensorflow.org/)